sayanarijit/viper/docs/getting_started.rst

             | viper results:format "{host.hostname}: {stdout}"

-Export the results to a csv file
+Export the results to a csv file:

 .. code-block:: bash